Frequently Asked Questions

 The lottery will be run once the advertising of the properties has ceased.
 This is operated by an external agency with full audit trail for transparency.
 The lottery will create at random a list of all applicants and we will approach applicants from the top of the list.

-- Proof of ID (Current Valid Signed Passport/Current Valid Passport Card/Current Valid Travel Document/Current Valid EU/EEA Driving Licence – must contain photograph (Irish Provisional accepted)/Current EU National Identity Card)
+- Proof of ID (Current Valid Signed Passport/Current Valid Passport Card/Current Valid Travel Document/Current Valid EU/EEA Driving Licence – must contain photograph (Irish Provisional accepted)/Current EU National Identity Card)/Birth cert for children under 2 years old.

-- Proof of address (Utility Bill e.g. telephone, mobile, gas, electricity, heating, oil, waste collection (where a utility bill is a first bill, a second form of address verification is required)/Correspondence from a Regulated Financial Institution operating in the Republic of Ireland (Insurance / Assurance Co., Bank, Building Society, Credit Union, Credit Card Company)/Correspondence from a Government Department / Body)
+- Proof of address Address – must be dated within the last 6 weeks – (Utility Bill e.g. telephone, mobile, gas, electricity, heating, oil, waste collection (where a utility bill is a first bill, a second form of address verification is required)/Correspondence from a Regulated Financial Institution operating in the Republic of Ireland (Insurance / Assurance Co., Bank, Building Society, Credit Union, Credit Card Company)/Correspondence from a Government Department / Body)/ One month bank statement/ Correspondence from a Government Department – E.g. Social Welfare Department/ Department of Justice.

 - Proof of Residency in the Republic of Ireland.
 Documents that are eligible as proof of residence are as follows